 - Noël Coward

-By day Covent Garden is cool, laid back and a great place to rest your hangover, by night it's one of London's best nightspots.
-Soho is also worthy of a visit, forget the seedy history (although there are still plenty of "gentlemen’s entertainment to enjoy) Soho is now full of London's bright young things looking for a top night out.
+Districts - By day Covent Garden is cool, laid back and a great place to rest your hangover, by night it's one of London's best nightspots.
+Soho is also worthy of a visit, forget the seedy history (although there are still plenty of "gentlemen’s entertainment" to enjoy) Soho is now full of London's bright young things looking for a top night out.

 Eats - Pieminster.
-If you want an authentic taste of London then you can’t get better then Pieminster's authentic pie and mash in Camden Town.
+If you want an authentic taste of London, then you can’t get better than Pieminster's authentic pie and mash in Camden Town.